Sitefinity/feather-packages/Bootstrap/README.md

 ```
 When you run grunt all scss files imported in `assets/src/project/sass/main.scss` will be processed and output in `assets/dist/css/main.css`
 If you don't want to include Sitefinity or Bootstrap css or you want to use another Bootstrap version change the import rule `@import "../../sitefinity/sass/sitefinity.bootstrap.scss";` in `assets/src/project/sass/main.scss`.
-If you run grunt with sitefinity or sitefinityBootstrap target `assets/src/sitefinity/sass/sitefinity.scss` or `assets/src/sitefinity/sass/sitefinity.bootstrap.scss` will be processed and output to `assets/dist/css/sitefinity.css` or `assets/dist/css/sitefinity.bootstrap.css` respectively.
 ### Images
 Place all images in `assets/src/project/images`.
 After grunt is run all images from this folder will be compressed and moved to `assets/dist/images`.